 With sprinklers for frost protection, the crop stays protected from low temperatures by the heat of solidification released when the water freezes.
-Learn more about it in this article.

 If growing fruits are exposed to sub-zero temperatures (frost) on cold spring nights, they are in danger of freezing.
 The harvest of entire vineyards or other plantations is in danger of failing.
 As paradoxical as it may seem at first, the solution is the freezing of the plants by sprinkling with water!